 Recently, the LA County Department of Medical Examiner-Coroner released the toxicology report that confirmed the cause of Mac Miller’s death as accidental overdose on a mixture of fentanyl, cocaine, and alcohol.
 While the report indicates that there was not enough of each individual drug in his body to cause overdose, the combination of side effects from all three substances were ultimately what caused his untimely death.
 Often, fentanyl causes death by slowing down the user’s breathing to a dangerously low level, restricting airflow and preventing the body from receiving the oxygen it needs.
-The role played by the drug fentanyl in Miller’s death serves only to highlight and underscore the dangers of its rising mainstream use.
+Miller’s history of fentanyl abuse and subsequent death serves only to highlight and underscore the dangers of its rising mainstream use.

 Understanding Fentanyl Addiction

 Fentanyl, a synthetic opioid historical used to treat patients with cancer, is said to be up to fifty times stronger than heroin and has been cited as the cause of death for other iconic artists like Prince and Tom Petty.
 Fentanyl also played a crucial role in the recent, near fatal overdose of Demi Lovato and claimed the life of rapper Lil Peep.
 As reported by the National Center on Health Statistics, 60 percent of opioid-related deaths in 2017 involved the use of fentanyl, an 11 percent increase from five years prior.
 Experts are led to believe that as of late, there has been a surge in the illicit manufacturing and mixing of fentanyl in other drugs like cocaine and methamphetamine that goes unnoticed by many users.